Elena Glinskaya

-Grand Princess
+Biography

 Marriage

 Elena was born in 1510 as the daughter of Prince Vasili Lvovich Glinsky (d.
-1515), a member of a Lipka Tatar clan claiming descent from the Mongol ruler Mamai, and Serbian Princess Ana Jakšić from the Jakšić noble family.
+1515), a member of a Lipka Tatar clan claiming descent from the Turco-Mongol ruler Mamai, and Serbian Princess Ana Jakšić from the Jakšić noble family.
 It is to her powerful uncle, Prince Mikhail Lvovich Glinsky, that the family owed its distinction.
 In 1525, Vasili III resolved to divorce his infertile wife, Solomoniya Saburova, and marry Elena.
 According to the chronicles, he chose Elena "because of the beauty of her face and her young age."
 Despite strong opposition from the Russian Orthodox Church, the divorce was effected.
 They were married on 21 January 1526.